AlexChambers/ctci-chambers/README.md

 # ctci-chambers

-Typescript implementation of the solutions to _[Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)_ by Gayle McDowell.
+A Typescript implementation of the solutions to _[Cracking the Coding Interview](http://www.crackingthecodinginterview.com/)_ by Gayle McDowell.

 # Setup